D19.5 Predicting the Sign of ΔS

 The relationships between entropy, microstates, and matter/energy dispersal make it possible for us to assess relative entropies of substances and predict the sign of entropy changes for chemical and physical processes.

 Consider the phase changes illustrated in the figure below.
 In the solid phase, the molecules (represented as a sphere) are restricted to nearly fixed positions relative to each other and only oscillate a little about these positions; the number of microstates (Wsolid) is relatively small.
 In the liquid phase, the molecules can move over and around each other, though they remain in relatively close proximity.
-This increased freedom of motion results in a greater variation in possible particle locations, Wliquid > Wsolid.
+This increased freedom of motion results in a greater variation in possible particle energy allocation, Wliquid > Wsolid.
 As a result, Sliquid > Ssolid and the process of melting is characterized by an increase in entropy, ΔS > 0.

 The temperature of a substance is proportional to the average kinetic energy of its particles.
 Raising the temperature results in more extensive vibrations of the particles in solids and more rapid movements of the particles in liquids and gases.
 At higher temperatures, the distribution of molecular kinetic energies is also broader than at lower temperatures; that is, there is a greater range of energies of the particles.
 Thus, the entropy for any substance increases with temperature.